 Conditions of access

-SA Water owns, operates, and manages reservoir reserves on behalf of all South Australians, to ensure the reliable supply of safe, clean drinking water to more than 1.7 million people.
-Please enjoy, explore, and preserve our reservoir reserves, so everyone has a great experience here.
+SA Water owns, operates, and manages reservoir reserves on behalf of all South Australians to ensure the reliable supply of safe, clean drinking water to more than 1.7 million people.
+Please enjoy, explore, and preserve our reservoir reserves, so that all visitors have a great experience.

-Entry to an SA Water site is subject to the following conditions, unless expressly agreed by SA Water.
+Entry to an SA Water reservoir reserve currently open for public access is subject to the following conditions, unless expressly agreed by SA Water.

 You may only enter the publicly accessible areas of a reservoir reserve during set opening hours.